-All staff will report any incidents of aggression or violence (or near misses) directed to themselves to their line manager/Head of School immediately.
+All staff will report any incidents of aggression or violence (or near misses) directed to themselves to their line manager/ Executive Headteacher/Headteacher/Head of School immediately.
 This applies to violence from pupils, visitors or other staff.

-Visitors
+36 Visitors

-All visitors and other users of the premises (e.g. contractors and delivery men) are expected, as far as reasonably possible, to observe the safety rules of the School.
+All visitors and other users of the premises (e.g., contractors and delivery men) are expected, as far as reasonably possible, to observe the safety rules of the School.

-Working at Height
+37 Working at Height

-- Working at heights risk assessments have been completed for the school - Appropriate record keeping and safe systems of work are kept in the working at heights file. - All site/caretaking staff who undertake working at heights have been on a half day training course.

-- Teaching and other staff who assist in putting up displays in school have been given appropriate in-house training and advised that they must: - Use appropriate access equipment step ladders, kick stools etc. - Wear flat shoes whilst putting up displays - Not climb on furniture to put up displays
+- Working at heights risk assessments have been completed for the school - Appropriate record keeping and safe systems of work are kept in the working at heights file. - All site/caretaking staff who undertake working at heights have been on a half day training course. - Teaching and other staff who assist in putting up displays in school have been given appropriate in-house training and advised that they must: - Use appropriate access equipment step ladders, kick stools etc. - Wear flat shoes whilst putting up displays - Not climb on furniture to put up displays

-Monitoring
+38 Monitoring

-This policy will be reviewed by the Head of School every three years.
+This policy will be reviewed by the Executive Headteacher/Headteacher/Head of School annually.

-At every review, the policy will be approved by Local Governing Board.
+At every review, the policy will be approved by the Trustee Board.

-Links with other policies
+39 Links with other policies